Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.

 The measurement of height, a fundamental anthropometric parameter, follows standardized procedures outlined by the World Health Organization (WHO) to ensure consistency and accuracy.
 The following steps are employed:

-Overweight-Overweight is defined as a body mass index (BMI) of 23 or higher.
+Overweight-Overweight is a body mass index (BMI) of 23 or higher.
 Obesity is defined as a BMI of 25 or higher.

 Waist Circumference >=80 for Female and >=90 cm for Male